Louise Dowkes

 “At different times, different therapy approaches are likely to be helpful for different individuals”.

-We can discuss the reasons why you've chosen to seek counselling during the initial appointment, and we can collaboratively talk through if I am the right person for you.
+We can discuss the reasons you’ve chosen to seek counselling during our initial appointment, and together we can explore whether I am the right counsellor to support you.
+This first meeting is an opportunity for you to ask questions, share what feels comfortable, and get a sense of how we might work together.

 Training, qualifications & experience